b-com/affine_frequency_division_multiplexing/readme.md

 It returns the BER and the input/output constellation of the random transmitted/received data.
 It is an AFDM modem that can be used to obtain basic performance metrics such as BER/EVM vs SNR, PAPR, OOBE, and so on, or to test some algorithms by adding your own code.

-# To use the python code:
+# To use the Matlab code

 Run the code on Matlab.